SenthurAthiban94/more-less/README.md

 # more-less
-This package can be used to collapse or expand your large content to the specified length mentioned in the configuration with a (Read more / Read less) link.
+This package can be used to collapse or expand your large content to the specified length mentioned in the configuration with a (Read more / Read less) link to toggle.

 # Installation
 ```shell